moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/dbt-athena-upgrade-guidance.md

       ...
 ```

 The changes to the S3 location should not have any impact on users, unless they have specifically referenced a `seed` by its S3 location.
-References in `create-a-derived-table` using the `ref` function will be unaffected as this uses   Athena `<database_name.table_name>`pointers (which are unchanged) and not the S3 location.
+References in `create-a-derived-table` using the `ref` function will be unaffected as this uses   Athena to reference the Glue Catalogue Registration, in the form `<database_name.table_name>`.
+The catalogue registrations will be updated with the new S3 locations automatically.

 ## License